 Chapter (3) Stitching, marking and pleating on the right side

 (3a) First, find your top side by looking for the wire opening.
-Once you’ve found it, stitch the wire tunnel about 0,5 cm / 0,2″ from the top edge.
+Once you’ve found it, stitch the wire tunnel about 0,5 cm / 0,2″ – 1 cm / 0,4″ from the top edge.
 You can use the side of your sewing foot as a measure!
 Now, your piece should look like shown above, and you can iron it again.
-This helps the layers stay together, which is good for folding the pleats.
+This makes the layers stay together and helps folding the pleats.

 (3b) Get your paper pattern and fold over the seam allowance on top and bottom (as you have already sewn and ironed them in the fabric!), so you can use the pattern without the allowances.
 Place it on top of your piece, with the top line of the paper on the top line (indicated by the wire seam) of your piece.
 Now, mark your pleats on both sides.